rjbultitude/theconditionalorchestra/README.md

 ##Plans

+Consider dropping visualiser and using a pattern bg

 Do not display booleans

-Consider grouping display items into instrument types

 Consider using a state manager to update the humid arpeggio and display (chords)

 Consider using a data input for the order the chords play in perhaps - could be `cloudCover`

-Consider only playing humid arpeggio when the inversions are being used

 Consider only playing rain arpeggio when the inversions are being used